aselshim/aselshim.github.io/life/_posts/2020-5-6-Principles.md

 * Wake up at Dawn at least twice a week.
 * Reform the idea of 9:5 workday into a cyclic play-whenever/work-whenever mindset.

-* Send ideas and articles to network
+* Send ideas and articles to network.
 * Send articles and ideas to professional network to strengthen connections.
 * Call a coworker and a connection at least once per week.